 - Pay using your insurance in treatment center: You can ask your treatment facility to help you verify your insurance coverage with your insurer.
 Most treatment centers in Waco accept different kinds of insurance.

-- SAMHSA: The Substance Abuse and Mental Health Services Administration (SAMHSA) offer financial assistance for rehab for qualified individual.
+- SAMHSA: The Substance Abuse and Mental Health Services Administration (SAMHSA) offer financial assistance for rehab for a qualified individual.
 To know if you qualify, you can check out their website.

 - Loans from the third-party lender: To qualify for a loan from a third-party lender for your rehab, you must have a good credit score.
 Aside from these lenders, you can also try securing loans from your friends or your family members.